Admissions Open

 Career OptionsAgricultural Officer, Agronomist, Farm Manager, Soil Scientist, Horticulturist, Agri-Entrepreneur

-Higher Studies OptionsMSc Agriculture, MBA Agri-Business Management, PhD.
-Agriculture
+Higher Studies OptionsMSc Agriculture, MBA Agri-Business, PhD in Agriculture

 Top RecruitersICAR, NABARD, FCI, Krishi Vigyan Kendra, Private Agri-companies, Seed & Fertiliser Firms